Salix-OS/docs.salixos.org/content/user/install-nvidia/_index.md

 * Close all your applications and save all data.
 Also log out if possible.
 * Now press __Ctrl + Alt + F2__ to go to a terminal in text-mode and login.
-* Now terminate X by dropping to runlevel 3 (text-mode only).
+* Now terminate X by dropping to runlevel 3 (text-mode only):

 ```
 sudo init 3